-With the onset of the cannabis industry there has spurred many designs of packaging of cannabis products in many different forms.
-From plastic bags and pouches, plastic cases, cardboard cases, and metal boxes.
-Notable requirements for cannabis packaging include ‘child-resistant’, moisture control, air tight, aroma-proof, portability, light-weight, easy to use, reuse (or repurpose), recyclable, environmentally safe, and branding (or ease of labeling).
+The development of the cannabis industry has spurred many packaging designs for cannabis products in many different forms.
+From plastic bags and pouches, plastic cases, cardboard cases, to metal boxes.
+Notable requirements for cannabis packaging include child-resistant; moisture control; air tight; aroma-proof; portable; light-weight; easy to use, reuse or repurpose; recyclable; environmentally safe, and ease of labeling.

 What Material Should I Use for Marijuana Packaging?

 Prior to any package design, one must these requirements, but also there has to be a consideration to the material: paper or food grade polypropylene.
 (This article considers only paper and plastic because those are the prevalent materials in what we would consider short-term, disposable containers for our cannabis.)
 It is fair to say that many of these requirements can more easily be accomplished using plastic over paper, or cardboard, i.e., a paper product, and that plastic containers are preferred over cardboard.